WikipediaLibrary/twlight_vagrant/README.md

 ./manifests/default.pp
 ```

-If you have a DB dump that you'd like to load on provision, place it
+If you have a tarball that you'd like to load on provision, place it

 ```
-./imports/twlight.sql
+./backup/twlight.tar.gz
 ```

 You'll need to use an SSH SOCKS proxy to access the web interface.